 How Much Power Does It Use?

-According to the manufacturer, electricity consumption is approximately 3 to 6 cents an hour using the Excalibur.
+According to the manufacturer, electricity consumption is approximately 3 to 6 cents an hour using this Excalibur model.

 Weirdly, there is no “Off” button on this machine.
 So you have to unplug it if you want to switch it off before the timer goes off.
 Not an issue for me, but it’s good to know how it works.

 Why Is There a Clear Door Sold Separately?

 This dehydrator comes with a solid black door, which is slightly opaque.
 If you really want to be able to see your dehydrating goodies while it’s running and you don’t mind the extra expense, you could buy a clear door to use instead.

 What’s the Difference between the 9-Tray and 5-Tray Units?

 Nothing except for the number of trays and therefore the size and capacity.
 The 9-tray dehydrator is about the size of a microwave (but square-shaped) and fits fine on your counter-top.

 My thinking is that if I’m going to make the effort to do the prep work, I might as well dehydrate enough to last a good while.
-But if you’re really concerned about space, you could go for the 5-Tray, which is W17″ x D19″ x H8.5″.
-The 9-Tray is only higher by 4 inches.
+But if you’re really concerned about space, you could go for a smaller unit.

 How Long is the Warranty?